leonnardovv/Orderbook/README.md

     expo start

 # Notes
-    The project can be optimized more (including more error handling methods).
+    The project can be optimized more:
-    The OrderBook/index.tsx file can be divided in more files.
+    * including more error handling methods
+    * splitting the pages in multiple components